Davonte Davis

-Davonte "Devo" Davis (born September 24, 2001) is an American college basketball player for the Oklahoma State Cowboys of the Big 12 Conference.
-He previously played for the Arkansas Razorbacks.
+Davonte "Devo" Davis (born September 24, 2001) is an American professional basketball player for the Panteras de Miranda of the Superliga Profesional de Baloncesto.

 High school career

 As a freshman at Jacksonville Lighthouse School in his hometown of Jacksonville, Arkansas, Davis averaged 16 points and seven rebounds per game, leading his team to a regional championship and the Class 2A state semifinal.
 In his sophomore season, he averaged 18.4 points, eight assists, seven rebounds and two steals per game.
 For his junior season, Davis transferred to Jacksonville High School in Jacksonville.
 He averaged 18.5 points, six assists and 5.3 rebounds per game as a junior.
 As a senior, Davis averaged 21 points, 10 rebounds, eight assists and three steals per game, helping his team reach the Class 5A state title game, which was canceled due to the COVID-19 pandemic.
 As a result of the cancellation, Jacksonville was awarded a share of the 6A state championship along with West Memphis High.
 Davis was named Arkansas Democrat-Gazette Player of the Year.
 Davis played for Woodz Elite in the Nike Elite Youth Basketball League circuit.
 He was regarded as a four-star prospect rated 80th on the ESPN Top 100 and 100th on the 247Sports Composite.
 He first committed to playing college basketball for Oklahoma State before switching his commitment to Arkansas.